The TSP has five individual investment funds:

 The Government Securities Investment (G) Fund - The G Fund is invested in short-term U.S. Treasury securities.
 It gives you the opportunity to earn rates of interest similar to those of long-term Government securities with no risk of loss of principal.
 Payment of principal and interest is guaranteed by the U.S. Government.
 The interest rate paid by the G Fund securities is calculated monthly, based on the market yields of all U.S. Treasury securities with 4 or more years to maturity.

-The Fixed Income Index Investment (F) Fund - The F Fund is invested in a bond index fund that tracks the Barclays Capital U.S. Aggregate Bond Index*.
+The Fixed Income Index Investment (F) Fund - The F Fund is invested in a bond index fund that tracks the Bloomberg Barclays U.S. Aggregate Bond Index*.
 This is a broad index representing the U.S. Government, mortgage-backed, corporate, and foreign government sectors of the U.S. bond market.
 This fund offers you the opportunity to earn rates of return that exceed money market fund rates over the long term (particularly during periods of declining interest rates).

 The Common Stock Index Investment (C) Fund - The C Fund is invested in a stock index fund that tracks the Standard & Poor's 500 (S&P 500) Index.
 This is a broad market index made up of the stocks of 500 large to medium-sized U.S. companies.
 It offers you the potential to earn the higher investment returns associated with equity investments.